Cross-collaborative agile UX/UI Research and Design

 User and task flows were envisioned using personas and business goals as the basis for differentiating starting points.

 - Most users are new to Laché and looking to take classes.
-As this is the main source of revenue, it should be the first CTA in the hero section to sustain business growth.
+As this is the primary source of revenue, it should be the first CTA in the hero section to sustain business growth.

 Customer Journey